What Is Type 2 Diabetes?

 - Slow the movement of food through the stomach so sugar enters the blood more slowly

 GLP-1 treatment works like your body's naturally occurring GLP-1.
 Talk to your healthcare provider about why a GLP-1 pill may be right for you.
-Download a discussion guide to help get the conversation started.

 Get your A1C DOWN with RYBELSUS®